freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 ## Getting Help

-If you are stuck and need help, let us know by asking in the ['Contributors' category on our forum](https://forum.freecodecamp.org/c/contributors) or the [Contributors chat room](https://gitter.im/FreeCodeCamp/Contributors) on Gitter.
+If you are stuck and need help, feel free to ask questions on the ['Contributors' category on our forum](https://forum.freecodecamp.org/c/contributors) or [our Discord server](https://discord.gg/6vJYm9V).

 There might be an error in the console of your browser or in Bash / Terminal / Command Line that will help identify the problem.
 Provide this error message in your problem description so others can more easily identify the issue and help you find a resolution.